 Vermox Side Effects

-Note: This document contains side effect information about mebendazole.
-Some of the dosage forms listed on this page may not apply to the brand name Vermox.
+Note: This page contains side effects data for the generic drug mebendazole.
+It is possible that some of the dosage forms included below may not apply to the brand name Vermox.

 For the Consumer

 Applies to mebendazole: oral suspension, oral tablet chewable

 As well as its needed effects, mebendazole (the active ingredient contained in Vermox) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking mebendazole, check with your doctor or nurse as soon as possible:Rare

 - skin rash or itching